Simo

 are four and a half. the hospital, always happens, to you

-is a, gig and, perfect, and, natural,
+like a gig and, perfect, and, natural,

 therefore i, understand, well